jbhattac/java8/README.md

 Are lambdas backward compatable.

 Lambda in java 8 are backward compatible i.e. we can use lambda even with old api.
 That is why they are backed by single abstract method interfaces which are named as Functional Interfaces.
-So lambda can be used with any old code like Runnable or callable etc , basically where there is a interface with a single abstract method.
+So lambda can be used with any old code like Runnable or callable, basically where there is a interface with a single abstract method.

 Is lambda a syntactical sugar i.e. the compiler changes the lambda to anonymous inner classes as in other languages.

 In java that is not true, lambda is implementated as invokedynamic in java which are function pointers.
 This can be found by using javap.
 So it consumes much less space in memory and it is much faster.

 Java can predict the type of the elements passed by the collection types, so it allows type inference, but only for lambda.

 () is optional in lambda expression but only for one parameter lambdas.

-lambdas should be of one lines,ogic should not be written in lambdas.
+lambdas should be of one lines, logic should not be written in lambdas.

 How is the lambdas scope defined.

 Accessing outer scope variables from lambda expressions is similar to anonymous classes.
-Access for final local variables and  instance and static variables from the  are allowed.
+Access for final local variables and instance and static variables from the lamdas are allowed.

 Access for final variable in the local scope with read access.
 Implicit final variables are acceptable however the values should not alter.
 In constrast to local variables we have both read and write access to instance